AntonioND/ucity/docs/map-edition.rst

 ===============

 This documentation file explains how the edition mode works: How the game handles it when buildings are built/demolished by the player.

+Note that, for the player, it is only possible to build buildings on top of empty field tiles.
+However, if there are power lines, they will automatically be removed.
+That's the only exception.

 The relevant code and functions are located in:

 - ``source/room_game/tileset_info.inc`` : List of tiles that can be used in the map.